BaLaurent/Binance_Historical_Technical_Analysis/README.md

 # Binance_Historical_Technical_Analysis
 Retrieve historical datas from binance then associate indicators using TA-lib

+# Buy me a coffee
+if you find this script usefull you can buy me a coffee : https://www.buymeacoffee.com/octopusman388

 # Usage :
 First run getDatasFromBinance.py then run taFromBinanceDatas.py